[Updated May 2026]

 long con magazine (Dazzling digital magazine that publishes art about art, based in Halifax, since 2019)

-- Fiction to 15 pages, plus poetry and visual arts
+- Accepts: Fiction to 15 pages, plus poetry, CNF, drama, visual arts and hybrids

-- All submissions should respond to a particular artwork
+- All submissions must respond to a particular artwork

-- Submissions year-round; check the long con guidelines for openings; simultaneous okay
+- Submissions year-round; check the long con guidelines for openings; simultaneous submissions okay

 - Pays $50